Note

 ) in your model_config

-to act as a judge to score the evaluation data.
-We support both Azure OpenAI or OpenAI model configuration schema.
-We recommend using GPT models that aren't in preview for the best performance and parseable responses with our evaluators.
+.
+The GPT model acts as a judge to score the evaluation data.
+We support both Azure OpenAI or OpenAI model configuration schemas.
+For the best performance and parseable responses with our evaluators, we recommend using GPT models that aren't in preview.

 Note

-for your evaluator model, as the latter is cheaper, more capable, and just as fast according to OpenAI.
+for your evaluator model, because the latter is cheaper, more capable, and just as fast, according to OpenAI.

-Make sure that you have at least Cognitive Services OpenAI User
+Make sure that you have at least the Cognitive Services OpenAI User

-role for the Azure OpenAI resource to make inference calls with API key.
-To learn more about permissions, see permissions for Azure OpenAI resource.
+role for the Azure OpenAI resource to make inference calls with the API key.
+To learn more about permissions, see Permissions for an Azure OpenAI resource.

 (preview), instead of a GPT deployment in model_config